England cricket team: Current squad

-This lists all the active players who are contracted to or have played for England in the past year (since 8 November 2024) and the forms in which they have played, and any players (in italics) outside this criterion who have been selected in the team's most recent Test, ODI or T20I squad.
+This lists all the active players who are contracted to or have played for England in the past year (since 7 September 2025) and the forms in which they have played, and any players (in italics) outside this criterion who have been selected in the team's most recent Test, ODI or T20I squad.

 The ECB offers a number of contracts in October each year to England players which covers both red-ball and white-ball players, considers the likelihood of players featuring in England teams across formats over the next period while recognising performances in the preceding year.
 Multi-year contracts have been awarded since 2023.

-In addition, Chris Woakes has appeared in Tests during this period but has since retired from international cricket, and Jamie Overton has appeared in Tests but is taking an indefinite break from red-ball cricket.
+In addition, Ben Stokes and Mark Wood have appeared in Tests during this period but have since retired from international cricket.